FanDuel is one of the most widely available sportsbooks in the US, with both online and retail betting options across dozens of states.

 Users in these states can access slots, table games, live dealer options, and more directly through the FanDuel app or website.

-As of May 2025, FanDuel Casino is legal in the following states:
+As of May 2025, FanDuel Casino legal states are as follows:

 New Jersey